NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 These small dams assist in withholding water.
 This gives dampness to the vegetation cover, subsequently preventing soil erosion.

-Therefore statements (ii) and (iii) are correct.
+Therefore, statements (ii) and (iii) are correct.

-Hence option (b) is correct.
+Hence, option (b) is correct.

 Question:25

-Prepare a list of five items that you use daily in the school.
+Prepare a list of five items that you use daily in school.
 Identify from the list such items that can be recycled.

 Answer: